Basketball Defense - Al Marshall's Aggressive 2-3 Zone Defense

 - Close-out on the shooter with high hands, to pressure the shot and the pass.
 We are less concerned with dribble-penetration since the zone creates too much congestion inside for the dribble-drive.

 - Stay in your defensive stance.
 This is especially important for weakside defenders.
-The weakside low defender should keep his "butt to the baseline" so that he can see the floor, and see any cutters or screeners coming his way, etc.
+The weakside low defender should keep his "butt to the baseline" so that he can see the floor, and any potential cutters or screeners coming his way.

 Basic 2-3 Zone Defensive Slides

 Diagram C shows how the zone has shifted once the ball is on the wing.
-X4 has dropped back, X2 plays the gap between O5 and O1... here's where knowing the opponent comes in.
-If O5 is the better scorer and O1 is a poor shooter, X2 sags more toward O5... or just the opposite if O1 is a great outside shooter.
-Notice that X3 has moved into the paint on the weakside with his "butt to the baseline" and he is not turned sideways facing the ball.
-He has to be able to see the whole weakside of the court, including the corner and feel for any back-screen that could hit him.
+X4 has dropped back, X2 plays the gap between O5 and O1, and here's where knowing the opponent comes in.
+If O5 is the better scorer and O1 is a poor shooter, X2 sags more toward O5 - or just the opposite if O1 is a great outside shooter.
+Notice that X3 has moved into the paint on the weakside with his "butt to the baseline" (not turned sideways, not facing the ball) in a good defensive stance with "head on a swivel", able to see the floor so as to see a backside cutter, or a pin-screen or wing-corner skip-pass.

 It's especially important in defending skip-passes to re-state the rule that all defenders must move immediately and quickly on the flight of the ball.